smartestapp/smart-ml/misc/README.md

 * `resize.py`: A script to resize images by capping them at maximum 800 pixels of height, and adjusting the width in proportion.
 The object detection model has a processing limit and therefore downsampling to 800 pixels might be a useful operation.

 * `jpg_to_png.py`: A script to convert JPG / JPEG images to PNG format.
 This script may come in handy for `object-detection/`; we usually want the **masks** to be in PNG format.

+* `aws_api_gateway_config.png`: Showcases how the API Gateway Console looks once you have created a new resource and a new method under that for a new test kit.